jitendrajat10099/Competitive-Programming--Solution/README.md

-This is an public repository for **Accepted solutions** of coding problems on different coding platforms like codeforces , hackerearth, codechef , hackerrank .......
+This is a public repository for **Accepted solutions** of coding problems on different coding platforms like Codeforces , hackerearth, CodeChef , HackerRank .......